dimanikulin/fva/FVADocMD/AUTHORHISTORY.md

 </br> </br>
 &nbsp;&nbsp;&nbsp; Unfortunately, I did not find a **Multimedia Organizer** that fully suited my needs (fixing problem metadata, working with **digiKam** and **Synology** etc.)
 That is why I created my [own product](https://github.com/dimanikulin/fva) to cover my needs.
+&nbsp;&nbsp;&nbsp; Honestly I did not expect that it would be so hard and meanwhile so interesting.
+And I tried myself in different roles:
+- Product manager;
+- Delivery manager;
+- Application architect;
+- Software developer.